 Advisor: Matthew Connelly

-Stephen is rapporteur of the Columbia University Seminar on Twentieth-Century Politics and Society and has helped to organize Columbia's Center for International History.
+Stephen is currently a Mellon Graduate Fellow of the Interdisciplinary Center for Innovative Theory and Empirics.
+He is also in his sixth year as rapporteur of the Columbia University Seminar on Twentieth Century Politics and Society and has helped to organize Columbia’s Center for International History.

 In his spare time, Stephen thinks up comedy ideas, talks about them, and fails to carry them out.